 State Health and Value Strategies (SHVS) developed this resource page to serve as an accessible one-stop source of information for states in “unwinding” the Medicaid continuous coverage requirement.
-The Families First Coronavirus Response Act (FFCRA) Medicaid continuous coverage requirement has allowed people to retain Medicaid coverage and get needed care during the pandemic.
-Congress passed the Consolidated Appropriations Act (CCA) on December 23, 2023, an omnibus funding package that separates the continuous coverage provision from the COVID-19 public health emergency by providing a fixed end date of March 31, 2023.
-These resources are designed to support states planning for this major coverage event, including developing processes that prioritize coverage retention.
+The Families First Coronavirus Response Act (FFCRA) Medicaid continuous coverage requirement allowed people to retain Medicaid coverage and get needed care during the pandemic.
+On December 29, 2022, President Biden signed into law the Consolidated Appropriations Act, 2023 (CAA), an omnibus funding package that decoupled the continuous coverage provision from the end of the COVID-19 public health emergency by providing a fixed end date of March 31, 2023.
+These resources are designed to support states during this major coverage event, including developing processes that prioritize coverage retention.
 SHVS will update this page frequently with new resources as they become available.
+For more information about how states are unwinding the continuous coverage requirement, SHVS is highlighting examples of the work states are engaging in to prepare for and operationalize unwinding in our series States of Unwinding.

 State Health and Value Strategies (SHVS) developed this resource page to serve as an accessible one-stop source of information for states in “unwinding” the Medicaid continuous coverage requirement.
-The Families First Coronavirus Response Act (FFCRA) Medicaid continuous coverage requirement has allowed people to retain Medicaid coverage and get needed care during the pandemic.
-Congress passed the Consolidated Appropriations Act (CCA) on December 23, 2023, an omnibus funding package that separates the continuous coverage provision from the COVID-19 public health emergency by providing a fixed end date of March 31, 2023.
-These resources are designed to support states planning for this major coverage event, including developing processes that prioritize coverage retention.
+The Families First Coronavirus Response Act (FFCRA) Medicaid continuous coverage requirement allowed people to retain Medicaid coverage and get needed care during the pandemic.
+On December 29, 2022, President Biden signed into law the Consolidated Appropriations Act, 2023 (CAA), an omnibus funding package that decoupled the continuous coverage provision from the end of the COVID-19 public health emergency by providing a fixed end date of March 31, 2023.
+These resources are designed to support states during this major coverage event, including developing processes that prioritize coverage retention.
 SHVS will update this page frequently with new resources as they become available.
+For more information about how states are unwinding the continuous coverage requirement, SHVS is highlighting examples of the work states are engaging in to prepare for and operationalize unwinding in our series States of Unwinding.

 New state reporting templates and guidance released by the Centers for Medicare & Medicaid Services (CMS) on March 22, 2022, build upon a State Health Official letter released on March 3.
 The resources specify both the data and the metrics that states will be required to submit to monitor enrollment and renewal efforts as they resume routine Medicaid and CHIP operations following the end of the COVID-19 PHE.
 This expert perspective summarizes the new reporting requirements and presents a set of considerations for states as they begin implementing new unwinding policies, procedures, and reporting.